canonical/pgbouncer-k8s-operator/README.md

 ## OCI Images

 This charm uses the canonical pgbouncer-container docker image, available here: [https://github.com/canonical/pgbouncer-container](https://github.com/canonical/pgbouncer-container).
-As this container has not been uploaded anywhere, **you will need to build this image locally before use**, following the instructions in [CONTRIBUTING.md]([CONTRIBUTING.md](https://github.com/canonical/pgbouncer-k8s-operator/CONTRIBUTING.md)).
+As this container has not been uploaded anywhere, **you will need to build this image locally and import it into your container registry before use**, following the instructions in [CONTRIBUTING.md]([CONTRIBUTING.md](https://github.com/canonical/pgbouncer-k8s-operator/CONTRIBUTING.md)).

+## License

+The Charmed PgBouncer Operator is free software, distributed under the Apache Software License, version 2.0.
+See [LICENSE](https://github.com/canonical/pgbouncer-k8s-operator/blob/main/LICENSE) for more information.

+## Security

+Security issues in the Charmed PgBouncer Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Please do not file GitHub issues about security issues.

 ## Contributing